robdevops/dalibot/doc/standalone.md

 ![Screenshot of chat with Dalibot](dali_2.png?raw=true "an impressionist oil painting of sunflowers in a purple vase")

-* Clone the git repo
+* Clone the git repo:
 ```
 sudo $(which apt dnf yum) install git
 ```
 ```
 git clone https://github.com/robdevops/dalibot.git ~/dalibot
 ```
-* Install the Python modules
+* Install the Python modules:
 ```
 cd ~/dalibot
 ```